LazyNeko1/dblfaq/docs/index.rst

     Problem: the server (https://top.gg) did something wrong.

+    Fix: nothing.
+Ping a single mod with a image of it.

    4xx

     Problem for 404: You used a incorrect URL.

+    Fix: make sure your URL is correct.

     Problem for 403: You aren't allowed here.

+    Fix: you... cant fix it you aren't supposed to be here..

    3xx

     That's a redirect.
 You need to stay here.

+    Fix: you dont need to fix it.

    2xx